 We know you’re busy, so we try to be efficient and brief.
 We know we’re most likely to find you on your phone, so we’ve designed our journalism to meet you there.
 We want to hear directly from you, so tell us what numbers you want to know about your community.
-You can reach us on Twitter, Facebook at @CrosstownLA and email at email@example.com.
+You can reach us at Twitter, Facebook at @CrosstownLA and email at email@example.com.
 Or you can come to us right here, at xtown.la.

 Who We Are:

 We are based out of the USC Annenberg School for Journalism, and we are partnered with the Integrated Media Systems Center at the Viterbi School of Engineering.
 Our team also includes faculty and researchers from the Spatial Sciences Institute.